KirthivasanPN-hash/Kirthivasan.github.io/README.md

 # Portfolio
 # Curious Learner
-Exploration in the field of Data science began when I had access to computers since childhood.
-This opportunity evoked my curiosity to comprehend how computers can perceive, interpret data and provide output.
-The mechanism behind these languages gave me a vivid idea about how it aids humanity with real-time problems.
-Keeping up the same hunger and quest for knowledge, I opted for Computer science during undergrad.
-This wise decision helped me comprehend, design, develop and deploy applications that make society grow along with technology as their best companion.
-In today's technological advancements, high-performance computing and data visualization have always fascinated me, and I continue to be an active learner and seeker throughout my journey.
-This expedition is a substantial reason to pursue for a Master's degree in Data Science.
+My interest in Data Science began in childhood when access to computers sparked my curiosity about how they process and interpret data.
+This curiosity led me to pursue Computer Science in undergrad, where I learned to design and develop applications that address real-world challenges.
+Fascinated by high-performance computing and data analysis, I remain an active learner, which drives my decision to pursue a Master’s degree in Data Science to deepen my expertise and contribute to technological advancements.

 # Technical Skills